MartinHochheimer/FED_AZ_201516/README.md

 # FED_AZ_201516
 # Material for my Docker Project and Master's thesis
 # Always use latest dockerfile for built (number index)
+# 2 modules: Seminar (5ETCS) + Projektarbeit (10ECTS)
+# Enrollment via the links provided by Elke Hoffmann in WS19/20!
+# FED: anatomical data
+# 1. meeting with JBAllen, Hewig, Kollmannsberger, (J.Sanguinetti?) @ 10.06-10.07.19

+# Analyse data via nipype and use a docker image for easy distribution and access.

+# Notes on processing:
+# 1. defacing over skull stripping!
+More robust and less chance of loss-of-brain-tissue